jess-sys/22Docs/docs/valgrind.rst

 This message may be a bit harder to understand.

 Well, a jump is a computer instruction similar to a ``goto`` in C. There are several types of jumps.
 Some are unconditionnal, meaning the jump will always occur.
-Some other are conditionals, which means that the jump will be taken if a previous test was successful, and will not occur otherwise.
+Some other are conditionals, which means that the jump will be taken if a previous test was successful, and will not otherwise.

-In this case, my program had a conditional jump, but one of the values that were tested was not initialized, which will lead to unexpected behaviour.
+In this case, our program had a conditional jump, because one of the values that were test was not initialized, it led to unexpected behaviour.
 It means that the outcome of the test may change.
 For example it could work as intented on your computer, but could fail during the autograder's tests.

 .. note::